NatTuck/hw-quest/content/classes/2023-09/cs4140/notes/99-future.md

 (Contact customers to start coordination; plan for meetings in Week 6.)

- - M: Automated Testing: Unit Tests
+ - M (9): Automated Testing: Unit Tests
  - W: Simple Deployment
  - F: (M) Interrogating a Customer

+Week 5:

+ - M (12): Testing with Github Actions

 More: